Data-drone/deep_learning_exp/README.md

 # Scaling Deep Learning

-A learning repo on scaling deep learning
+A learning repo on scaling deep learning.

+## Goals

+- To be able to measure perf of Dataloaders and Algo
+- To show how to parallelise across nodes and GPUs
+- To look at how to build useful backtesting primatives for:
+  - Change in Dataset
+  - New Model

 ## A First Notebook